About the program

 Tuesday

-The time is for preparing the internship and Initiative Forum where YIP participants will work as a whole group and in smaller teams.
+The time is for preparing the internship and other group projects where YIP participants will work as a whole group and in smaller teams

 Wednesday